DarssiniRamesh/ModernRepo/Readme.md

 First, create a database named `postgres_demo`.
 Then, open `src/main/resources/application.properties` file and change the spring datasource username and password as per your PostgreSQL installation.

-If running in Docker, the included `docker-compose.yml` in `ModernRepo/DB` will launch a minimal Postgres DB (port 3002).
+If running in Docker, the included `docker-compose.yml` in `ModernRepo/DB` will launch a minimal Postgres DB (port 3002) and Adminer at (port 8080).
 Use these connection settings for backend:

-- Host: `localhost`
+- Host: `localhost` (Spring Boot) or `db` (Adminer in Compose)
 - Port: `3002`
 - DB Name: `postgres_demo`
 - Username: `postgres`
 - Password: `postgres`
 - JDBC URL: `jdbc:postgresql://localhost:3002/postgres_demo`

+To use Adminer for visualizing the DB tables, visit [http://localhost:8080](http://localhost:8080), and log in with these details:
+- System: PostgreSQL
+- Server: db
+- Username: postgres
+- Password: postgres
+- Database: postgres_demo

 **3. Run the app**